FormidableLabs/spectacle/one-page/README.md

 Contains either extensions of ESM libraries that need more support or full implementations manually ported over from CJS or another format.
 They provide the **full functionality** of the adapted source.

-### `adapters-window`

-Contains a simple re-export that uses the `window` variable from a UMD or other `window`-mutating script load.
-This unfortunately also means you need a normal `<script>` tag to load a library into window that this adapter can then re-export with proper ESM.

 ### `shims`

 Contains shims of dependencies that basically replaces real functionality with no-ops.
 For example, `prop-types` shim does nothing, while the `object-assign` shim just re-exports the native `Object.assign`.